 7 minute read

-The UK general election confounded the predictions of political commentators and pollsters.
+The UK general election confounded the predictions of political commentators and bookmakers.
 Our investment teams assess the potential financial market and economic consequences.

 It wasn’t supposed to happen this way.
 When UK Prime Minister Theresa May called for a snap general election on April 18, she was way ahead in the opinion polls and seemed certain to secure a comfortable majority.
 The consensus was that a straightforward election victory would strengthen her hand as the country headed into Brexit negotiations with the European Union.